January 17, 2025 3:16 am

 Tipping in Restaurants

 In higher-class Egyptian restaurants and cafes, service is automatically billed—you see it as a separate item on your receipt.
-An appropriate percentage of the basic fee is usually charged, typically no more than 10-15%.
+They usually charge an appropriate percentage of the basic fee, typically no more than 10-15%.
 However, this service charge goes to the restaurant or cafe and not to the waiter, so be sure to tip the waiter or waitress in addition.

 Tipping for Bathroom

 Nothing is more disgusting than having to clean up after someone else, especially in the bathroom.
-The men and women who do this for you at the airport, hospital, malls, and any other public place should be treated with more respect.
-Not only are they stuck with a job that many of us don’t even want to do in our own homes, but they are snapped at and yelled at for not doing a good job when there’s really only so much they can do.
+You should treat the people who help you at the airport, hospital, malls, and other public places with more respect.
+Not only do they have to do a job that many of us don’t even want to do in our own homes, but others often snap at them and yell at them for not doing a good job when there’s only so much they can do.

 For the person who gives you a couple of sheets of paper on your way into the bathroom, a US$ 0.5–1 tip should be good.
 Not only will they appreciate it, but you will also be told which stall is the cleanest.